FransBouma/InjectableGenericCameraSystem/ReadMe.md

 is generic and can be re-used per game.

 ## Current status
-It's early days, the dll is now injectable, a console can be created and it can obtain the parent's process base address which is crucial to be able to overwrite any statements.
+It's early days, the dll is now injectable, a console can be created, it can obtain the parent's process base address which is crucial to be able to overwrite any statements, and it currently in the test game (Hitman 2016) it can reliably intercept the camera struct address (in which the matrix we need is located) so the biggest hurdle has been taken :).
 More soon :)

 ## Useful links